*This guide will be updated whenever any new titles are discovered or released

 When it first launched back in 2017, Battlefront 2 was a mostly worthless single-player experience.
 While its all too brief story mode did offer a modicum of what fans had been hoping for in a modern Battlefront campaign, it failed to offer any meaningful content for single-player-inclined players.
 In its defence, it did launch with a PVE mode, although it was barebones at best.
 It had barely any maps and only 10 bots per side.

-Fortunately, since its launch, it has been updated numerous times with a ton of additional content being added for those who wish to play alone.
+Fortunately, since its launch, it has been updated numerous times.
+A ton of additional content has been added for those who wish to play alone.
 New maps have been added to its base bot mode which adds a little bit of longevity to it.
 Additionally, a brand new mode called Instant Action has been added.
 It is essentially the best mode from the original Battlefront games, playable against bots.

 While 2017’s Battlefront 2 doesn’t offer nearly as much single-player content as other titles in this guide, it is one of the most polished.
 The base gameplay is heaps of fun, and the hectic Instant Action mode can offer up to 30 minutes per round depending on which length you select.
 It’s perfect if you want to play something quick before going to work or while you pedal away on the exercise bike.